ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 ### Curves - Details - Metric

 'Metric's are pre-defined in GoldenCheetah.
-Each metric determines the data to be shown in the diagram.
+Each metric determines the data to be shown in the curve/diagram.

 ![Metric Trends - New Curve - Metric] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/MetricTrends_New_Curve_Edit.jpg)